0% complete

 Q5

-1–2 scars that taught you a lesson you still use today.
+1 to 2 scars that taught you a lesson you still use today.

 A deal you lost.
 A bet you got wrong.
 A season that broke you.
 Followers follow people who've bled a little.